NeuralSyntaxLab/lab-handbook/Chemichals, Solutions, Dlutions, and Reagents/Ketamine_Midazolam_usage/Ketamine_ Midazolam_ Anesthesia.md

 ## Bird Injection

 1. **Weighing the Bird**
-   - Place the bird in a plastic shoe cover and secure it to prevent movement.
+   - Secure the bird in a plastic shoe cover to prevent movement.
-   - Record the bird's weight.

 2. **Preparing the Injection**
-   - Draw the required volume of diluted ketamine and midazolam into an insulin syringe, ensuring both solutions are combined in the syringe.
+   - According to the bird's weight, Draw the required volume of diluted ketamine and midazolam into an insulin syringe, ensuring both solutions are combined in the syringe.

 3. **Injection Procedure**
-   - Apply 70% ethanol to disinfect the lower left abdominal region of the bird.
+   - Apply 70% ethanol to reveal and disinfect the lower left abdominal region of the bird.
    - Inject the solution subcutaneously.

 4. **Observation**